danielshih92/image_game/README.md

 # image_game
  The game is designed for the player to control a character using hand gestures tracked by the camera.
 The player must dodge falling rocks while maintaining their health and lives.
-The game includes levels and keeps track of the player's score.
+The game includes levels(from easy mode to impossible mode) and keeps track of the player's score.
 # Running
  $ pip install pygame
  $ pip install mediapipe